Photonsters/anycubic-photon-docs/FAQ.md

 - If all else fails, check your plate level again.

 ### The bottom layers stick but my prints didn't form at the supports?
-- This is generally due to incorrect exposure settings for your normal layers.
+- This is generally due to incorrect exposure setting for your normal layers.
 Try increasing exposure.
 - It can also be due to the orientation of your model.
-Try to angle your model and reslice.
+Try to angle your model and minimise large surface sections.
 - Is your model a large solid?
 Hollowing the model is recommended.

 ### Should I coat my FEP sheet?